ProAgileAB/agile-team-development/guides/Product-Goals-for-Teams.md

   - *The purpose of the next session is for you to discuss the long goals and direction of the team with our PO/PM.
 And to create your own summary of it.*

-  - *Btw, lets do a quick pairwise discussion: "Why would it makes sense for you all to know about the goals on a higher level and not only get task by task in the sprint planning?" - 2 minutes pairwise discussion*
+  - *Btw, let's do a quick pairwise discussion: "Why would it makes sense for you all to know about the goals on a higher level and not only get task by task in the sprint planning?" - 2 minutes pairwise discussion*

   - Debrief by asking a few pairs.
-Make sure answers include that self organized teams need to understand the context and purpose to make good everyday decisions.
+Make sure answers include that self-organized teams need to understand the context and purpose to make good everyday decisions.

   - It is actually also not so uncommon for people/projects to actually not now the goal of projects and thereby waste a lot of time.
 I know one project that spent 6 months on porting a UI to Silverlight while the purpose of the project had nothing to do with that.

   - *Our PO will now present his/her ideas.
-While talking you all will write some comments on orange and green positits.
-Green postits for clear goals/directions that you hear.
+While talking you all will write some comments on orange and green Posit-its.
+Green Post-its for clear goals/directions that you hear.
 Orange for items you feel could be more clear or that you would like to discuss.*

   - Let the PO do the presentation.
-After, collect all clear/unclear postits on some flipcharts.
+After, collect all clear/unclear Post-its on some flipcharts.
 Facilitate a summary of the green ones and a discussion/clarification of orange ones together with the PO/PM.

   - Save the physical results for use in later retrospectives and other sessions.